INSIDE

 Homework (30–45 mins)

-Play through the the conclusion of the rhythm section pictured to the right (in Part 4, "The Factory").
+Play through the the conclusion of the rhythm section pictured here (in Part 4, "The Factory").

 DAY 2